32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 There are many reasons for giving up.
 It's not just boredom, but also more external reasons.
 For example, a pandemic could completely change my life and make it impossible to continue development, or health issues or family circumstances could make it impossible to continue development.
 I gave up once.
 I think it was the third year.
 One winter morning, around 4am, I was sleepy and made some coffee (instant), and while trying to code at the kitchen table, my hand slipped and the small cup of coffee ended up being gulped down by my laptop. . . .
-I heard a "bang!" and when my laptop fell, I thought, "I'm done for."
+I heard a "bang!" and when my laptop fell, I thought, "It's over."
 I hadn't made a backup in about three months, and I was working on something quite complicated, so I couldn't start over from memory.
 I propped the laptop up on a bath towel, removed the coffee, and left it to dry in the shade for a week.
 I was honestly nervous when I turned it on.
 I told myself that if it turned on, I'd keep going, but if not, I'd give up.